Northern Marianas Open

 The Northern Marianas Open is an international badminton tournament held in Saipan, Commonwealth of the Northern Mariana Islands.
 The event is part of the Badminton World Federation's International Challenge and part of the Badminton Oceania circuit.
-It will be held for the first time in 2023.
+It was held for the first time in 2023.

+The 2026 edition, sponsored as the Yonex Northern Marianas Open, represents a significant recovery milestone for the region.
+It is the first international sporting events hosted on the islands since Super Typhoon Sinlaku struck in April 2026.